Support America’s National Ballet Company® DONATE NOW

 He created The Man in AfterEffect, Harlequin in Ratmansky’s Harlequinade, Dionysius in Of Love and Rage, Zephyr in The Seasons, leading roles in AFTERITE, Garden Blue, Serenade after Plato’s Symposium, A Time There Was, and With a Chance of Rain, and a featured role in Dream within a Dream (deferred).

-Whiteside has choreographed for music videos, commercials, film and ballet including New American Romance for American Ballet Theatre, City of Women for ABT Incubator, Sway for Lincoln Center’s Midsummer Night’s Swing and On the Water, Zero Hour and Bells & Whistles for Boston Ballet.
+Whiteside has choreographed for music videos, commercials, film and ballet, including New American Romance and City Of Women for American Ballet Theatre, Sway for Lincoln Center’s Midsummer Night’s Swing and On the Water, Zero Hour, and Bells & Whistles for Boston Ballet.
 In 2018, he starred in Arthur Pita’s dance/theater work The Tenant at The Joyce Theater in New York City.
 Whiteside hosts his own podcast, “The Stage Rightside with James Whiteside.”
 In 2021, his memoir, Center Center, was published by Penguin Random House.

 * created role